Curriculum - 2021-22

 Learning Progression Planners

-From September teachers will be using a Learning Progression Planner to plan for the shorter term activities within the topic.
+Teachers use a Learning Progression Planner to plan for the shorter term activities within the topic.

 Examples of the Skills Progressions, Planning Tiles and Yearly Learning Timeline can be found under the Curriculum tab below.